vikashask/MEAN-Interview-Question/javaScript/interview-question-1.md

 ## What Is Function Overloading in JavaScript?
 There is no real function overloading in JavaScript and it allows passing any number of parameters of any type.

-You have to check inside the function how many arguments have been passed and what is the type arguments using typeof.

 The example for function overloading not supporting in JavaScript as gives below -
     function sum(a, b) {